UnlyEd/next-right-now/guides/online-deployment/setup-vercel.md

 - A secret starts with `@`
 - Secrets are global to the whole team, that's why they're all prefixed by `nrn-`, so that they don't conflict with other projects _(Vercel is working on this, to avoid leaking secrets from one project to another, but hasn't released anything yet)_
 - Take a look at `.env.build.example` for secrets to use by default (you can use them for testing purpose, it's fine, they're not sensitive)
-- Example: `now secrets add nrn-locize-project-id 658fc999-dfa8-4307-b9d7-b4870ad5b968`
+- Example: `vercel secrets add nrn-locize-project-id 658fc999-dfa8-4307-b9d7-b4870ad5b968`

 - **Tip**: If you don't provide all secrets, the app will fail to deploy.
-The Now CLI will complain about missing secrets and abort the build.
+The Vercel CLI will complain about missing secrets and abort the build.

 ### Configuring Vercel deployment regions